Rhoumi/faust2svgplot/README.md

 ```

 ### notes
-* mydsp.cpp is for testing the arch
+* mydsp.cpp is for testing the arch / replace with your dsp.cpp in line 67 in svgplot.cpp
-* plot.h & heatmap.h are the signalsmith lib files
+* plot.h is the signalsmith lib file

 ### to do
 * clean everything
+* for the moment the style and the colors are hard written in plot.h
 * more & more